fpco/terraform-aws-foundation/modules/iam-user-policy/README.md

-# IAM user and associated policy
+# IAM user and policy

-This module creates IAM user and associates supplied IAM policy with the created user.
+This module creates IAM user and policy and associates it with the created user.

 Further resources: